 - The test cannot be interpreted unless hypoglycaemia (<2.2 mmol/L) is achieved.
 There must be at least two specimens following adequate hypoglycaemia.

-See also separate article Adrenal Insufficiency and Addison's Disease.
+See also the separate Adrenal Insufficiency and Addison's Disease article.

 - Synacthen test: